neurobioinfo/scrnabox/README.md

 ![hashtag](https://raw.githubusercontent.com/neurobioinfo/scrnabox/main/hashtag.png)

 - Step 1, cellranger:  this step run cellranger  on the single cell data.
-- Step 2, Seurat object: this step run seurat on feature-barcode matrices opetainde from sstep 1 to generate seurat object fro each sample.
+- Step 2, Seurat object: this step run seurat on feature-barcode matrices obtained from step 1 to generate seurat object for each sample.
+Seurat's object includes a lot of information
-- Step 3, QC and filter:
+SeuratObject@meta.data will return the data frame and relevant information on each cell.
+- Step 3, QC and filter:  Seurat object includes some quality measure that can be used to filter cell and genes against possible doublets, we often use the total UMI counts per cell (nCount_RNA), the total number of detected features per cell (nFeature_RNA), and  mitochondrial count (percent.mito).
 - Step 4, demuplixing:
 - Step 5, integration:
 - Step 6, Clustering:
 - step 7, DEG contrast:
 - step 8, Enrichment analysis: in this step, we obtain list of significant genes.